Package 'GeoThinneR'

 # Example: Grid thinning using a custom resolution

-result_res <- grid_thinning(coordinates, resolution = 0.01, trials = 5)
+result_res <- grid_thinning(coords, resolution = 0.01, n = 2, trials = 5)

 print(result_res)